 adapted from The Happy Go Lucky Vegan

-2 cups ground raw cauliflower flourettes (about 1 small head)
+- 2 cups ground raw cauliflower florets (about 1 small head)

-Chop cauliflower and pulse flourettes in a food processor.
+- Chop the cauliflower and pulse florets in a food processor.
 Be careful not to puree it or grind it until it’s mushy.
 You’re going for a “riced” fluffy consistency.
 It should not be sticking together at this point.

-Whisk 3 eggs and mix all of the rest of the crust ingredients together and form into a ball.
-It should be pretty wet but If it’s too sticky to handle add more flour.
-Gently knead it a few times, adding some flour on top if necessary to help it come together. (note – this will NOT resemble regular pizza dough – it won’t be as easy or pliable to work with – that’s ok).
+- Whisk the 3 eggs and mix with the cauliflower, almond flour, onion powder, garlic powder, nutritional yeast, if using, and pinches of salt and pepper.
+Form the dough into a ball.
+It should be pretty wet, but if it’s too sticky to handle add more flour.
+Gently knead it a few times, adding some flour on top if necessary to help it come together.
+(Note – this will NOT resemble regular pizza dough – it won’t be as easy or pliable to work with – that’s ok).

-Crust needs to be baked for 25-30 minutes total.
+- Crust needs to be baked for 25-30 minutes total.
 Since I was topping mine with pesto I baked the crust by itself entirely and added the toppings at the end.
-I sauteed the broccoli and roasted the tomatoes separately from the crust.
-If you’re making a pizza with cheese or tomato sauce, bake crust for approx. 15 minutes, then top with sauce and other toppings and bake for 10-15 minutes more. (oven times may vary depending on your oven or consistency of your “dough”).
+I sautéed the broccoli and roasted the tomatoes separately from the crust.
+If you’re making a pizza with cheese or tomato sauce, bake crust for about 15 minutes, then top with sauce and other toppings and bake for 10-15 minutes more.
+(Oven times may vary depending on your oven or consistency of your “dough”).